-SCHOOL ENVIRONMENT, TOOLS, AND PROCESSES

-- Policies and procedures are in place that will support learning teams. - The school culture and organization are structured in a way that makes learning teams a natural outcome. - Resources are available. - Existing teacher workloads and expectations allow for learning team work. - Teachers' noninstructional responsibilities are minimal.
+TEACHER KNOWLEDGE, SKILLS, AND INFORMATION SCHOOL ENVIRONMENT, TOOLS, AND PROCESSES The faculty knows: Policies and procedures are in place that will support learning teams.
+How to collaborate with other adults.
+The school culture and organization are structured in a Why teachers are using professional learning way that makes learning teams a natural outcome. teams.
+Resources are available.
+How learning teams are structured.
+Existing teacher workloads and expectations allow for What to do in a learning team meeting. learning team work.
+How to manage resistance and conflict.
+Teachers' noninstructional responsibilities are minimal.
+How teachers can get needed information, resources, and assistance.